Readify/madskillz/README.md

 - People want to work on engagements with me because they know they'll be richer for the experience and I will help them grow.
 - I am developing strong presentation skills, learning to effectively tailor my content and conversation to many audiences.
 - I am exhibiting the soft skills needed to lead teams and have a track record of building growth and maturity into the people I work with.
+- I am comfortable with helping customers understand how to organise requirements to support scaling to multiple teams, and helping them balance the "iron triangle" constraints of time, cost, scope and quality.

 #### I am a servant leader for my team.
 - I am prioritising the needs of my team members above my own, knowing that their success is our success.